View New Upcoming retreats

 3) How Insight Unfolds from Sotāpanna to Sakadāgāmi.

 As mentioned in the previous section on Sotāpanna-Insight, vedana is the experienced background flavour of pleasantness or unpleasantness or neither that is released by the mind to sort experiences into dangerous, safe and not important.
-As well as these three vedana groups the Buddha defined vedana as either 'worldly' (conditioned by sensory contact) or 'spiritual' (conditioned by insight and/or letting go).
+As well as these three vedana groups, the Buddha defined vedana as either 'worldly' (conditioned by sensory contact) or 'spiritual' (conditioned by insight and/or letting go).

-When meditating for Anāgāmī -Insight you will develop insight into the transitory and insubstantial nature of vedana such that your mind will no longer respond to vedana conditioned by sensory contact, completely cutting of the causal chains at that point, allowing the mind to dwell in constant equanimity as an expression of Anāgāmī : Non-Returner.
+When meditating for Anāgāmī -Insight, you will develop insight into the transitory and insubstantial nature of vedana, such that your mind will no longer respond to vedana conditioned by sensory contact, completely cutting off the causal chains at that point, allowing the mind to dwell in constant equanimity as an expression of Anāgāmī: Non-Returner.

 Example of an Observable Causal Chain.

-After initial perception (2) of a sensory experience (1) your mind will release a worldly: pleasant feeling tone, unpleasant feeling tone or no feeling tone (3) in order to sort the experience into the three worldly categories of safe, unsafe, or not important.
+After initial perception (2) of a sensory experience, (1) your mind will release a worldly: pleasant feeling tone, unpleasant feeling tone or no feeling tone (3) in order to sort the experience into the three worldly categories of safe, unsafe, or not important.

 Example of secondary causal chain potential.

-From vedana (3-10) onwards the mind has the ability to reapply initial perception and apply another vedana to any part of the causal chain.
+From vedana (3-10) onwards, the mind has the ability to reapply initial perception and apply another vedana to any part of the causal chain.

-When removing vedana by finding enjoyment in letting go of/releasing sensory experience and experiencing, the mind will release a spiritual pleasant feeling (vedana) to reflect that release.
+When removing the vedana by finding enjoyment in letting go of/releasing sensory experience and experiencing, the mind will release a spiritual pleasant feeling (vedana) to reflect that release.
 If spiritual vedana based on letting go is used in conjunction with deconditioning vedana from memories, the mind will replace the worldly vedana with spiritual vedana.

 These experiences can be observed after Sakadāgāmi-Insight and used to map the Wisdom shift in your mind.
 It is important to note that life will test whether this shift is real and that it can take a period of time after this insight for habitual tendencies to catch up with wisdom.
-This means that if your mind had very strong patterns before this insight, it will still produce habitual patterns of attraction and aversion.
+This means that if your mind had very strong patterns before this insight, it will still produce habitual patterns of desire and aversion.

-However, at Sakadāgāmi, these patterns will have no power within themselves and your mind will prefer to incline toward kusala states when they do arise.
+However, at Sakadāgāmi, these patterns will have no power within themselves, and your mind will prefer to incline toward kusala states when they do arise.
 Over the next few years, due to atrophy through non-use, these patterns will come to a complete end.
-It is important to honestly observe your mind and its relationship towards experiences and experiencing in daily life.
+It is crucial to honestly observe your mind and its relationship towards experiences and experiencing in daily life.
 It is better to underestimate your progress in insight rather than to overestimate it.
 Always aim to rest in "I don't know".

 These three changes from Sotāpanna-Insight will continue to mature: